fa137/buildit/README.md

 **Description**
 ----------
-<build.it/> is a web application that connects startups with students who are looking for side projects.
+build.it is a web application that connects startups with students who are looking for side projects.

 *Contributors:* Shivam Bhalla, Fahimnur Alam, Yenny Chung and Aleksandra Kruzel